CodeJugalbandi/Paradigms/scratch/FizzBuzz/ReadMe.md

 **BRAHMA**  I see.
 Of course, that means you need to fully materialise the arrays, which could consume a lot of memory - right?
 In our Haskell solution, everything is lazy by default and so is list data-structure, so entire list is never materialized, only the needed element is brought in one at a time in memory and GCed after use.
 Though it appears that we are process element-by-element, one cannot tell, theoretically, whether the ```zipWith``` function is splitting into data chunks or whether data is CPU bound or GPU bound.
 The how-part is abstracted away - the code is declarative.
 But, yes the lambda is applied to every element during zipping is a fact.

 **BRAHMA**  It is interesting how the features of a language suggest solutions.
-Now that I have seen the APL solution, I can write something similar in Haskell - although that solution would never have occurred to me before.
+Now that I have seen the APL solution, I can write something similar in Haskell - although that solution would have not occurred to me before.
 I can't yet see how to get rid of lambda, but I could do something like this:

 ```haskell
 import Data.Digits (unDigits)